RaafeK/Pandas-Python/README.md

 Things to keep in mind :

-1. The images and training folder should be two folders with the same parent directory as in the darknet folder
+1. The images and training folder should be two folders with the same parent directory as in the sample darknet folder

-2. The training list should be just 1 file with all path names
+2. The training list should be just 1 file with  path names for all images.

-3. The labels flder should have the data for each image as a separate txt file.
+3. The labels folder should have the data for each image as a separate txt file.

 4. You can change the number of  classes as shown above , be sure to create a label for each class.

 5. Common errors I found were , upon training , “cannot load image”.
 Check your txt file for training ,there is a difference between Python2 and Python3 in treating spaces in text files.

 6. Add ~500-1000 images for each class